Lawrence S. Bloomberg Faculty of Nursing

-Course 3: Nursing Education for the Practice Setting: Assessment and Evaluation
+Nursing Education 3 Assessment and Evaluation

-• explore current and evidence-based approaches to program evaluation
+• Explore current and evidence-based approaches to program evaluation

-• appreciate the value of integrating assessment and evaluation methods throughout and education plan
+• Appreciate the value of integrating assessment and evaluation methods throughout and education plan

-• examine a variety of assessment and evaluation tools
+• Examine a variety of assessment and evaluation tools

-• develop a systematic approach to evaluation practices
+• Develop a systematic approach to evaluation practices

 Course Objectives